single-spa/single-spa-react/README.md

    Note that if the `<Parcel>` component is being rendered by a single-spa application that uses single-spa-react, it is **unnecessary** to pass in the prop, since `<Parcel>` can get the prop from [SingleSpaContext](#singlespacontext)
 - `handleError` (optional): A function that will be called with errors thrown by the parcel.
 If not provided, errors will be thrown on the window, by default.
-- `parcelWasMounted` (optional): A function that will be called when the parcel finishes loading and mounting.
+- `parcelDidMount` (optional): A function that will be called when the parcel finishes loading and mounting.

 #### Examples
 ```jsx